 The cost of books and other materials is in addition to tuition charges.
 All tuition and fees are subject to periodic review by WAAST and may be changed.
-Current fee schedules may be obtained from the business office.
+Current fee schedules may be obtained from the business office and from the WAAST Web site.